-This Lithuania Start-Up is Testing a New CubeSat Propulsion System
+Lithuania Start-Up to Test New CubeSat Propulsion System

 NanoAvionics, a space technology start-up based in Lithuania, will test a new “green” propulsion system for CubeSats in orbit this month to finalize the product for a commercial launch.
 The company will test the propulsion system on LituanicaSat 2, which was developed in partnership with Vilnius University as part of the QB50 atmospheric research mission.
 LituanicaSat 2 is scheduled to fly this month atop the Indian Space Research Organization’s (ISRO) Polar Satellite Launch Vehicle (PSLV).